jrq3rq/jrq3rq/README.md

 # Welcome to My Digital Sandbox

-**I'm James, The Idea Alchemist**—an independent AI researcher exploring how technology, psychology, and creativity converge to shape new possibilities.
+**I’m James — The Idea Alchemist.**
+Independent AI researcher and builder working where **technology, psychology, and creativity** intersect to create practical, human-centered tools.

 *Where innovation meets meaning, and ideas learn to think for themselves.*